-To avoid any complications, we suggest booking your DMZ train tickets at the ticket counter at either Seoul Station or Yongsang station.
-Note: there are also automated machines to purchase DMZ train tickets at these stations, but we found they did not accept foreign cards.
+To avoid any complications, consider booking your DMZ train tickets at the ticket counter at either Seoul Station or Yongsang station.
+Note: there are automated machines to purchase DMZ train tickets at these stations, but we found they did not accept foreign credit cards.
 Therefore we suggest it’s best to secure your DMZ train tickets at a counter with a ticket agent.

 DMZ Train vs Taking DMZ Tour from Seoul

 We enjoyed our experience of taking the DMZ train.
-It was unique to arrive into the DMZ by train and overall our DMZ train review is definitely a good one!
-The trip was somehow both fun and sobering, yet extremely interesting every step of the way.
+It was unique to arrive into the DMZ by train and overall our DMZ train review is definitely a positive one!
+The trip was somehow both fun yet sobering, and extremely interesting every step of the way.
 The DMZ train is also among the cheapest ways to reach the DMZ.

 Despite this positive DMZ train review, we’d be doing a disservice by not pointing out a few advantages in joining a proper tour from Seoul instead of taking the DMZ train.
-The DMZ train does have some shortcomings when compared to a tour from Seoul.
+The DMZ train does have a few shortcomings when compared to a tour from Seoul.

-Below are some considerations to keep in mind to help decide between the DMZ train and a tour from Seoul.
-Whichever way you arrive to the DMZ is largely based on personal preference on how you want to roll to the DMZ.
+Below are some considerations to keep in mind to help decide between the DMZ train and a DMZ tour from Seoul.
+Whichever way you arrive to the DMZ is largely based on personal preference.

-No JSA: Visits to the JSA (Panmunjom) are not possible when taking the DMZ train.
-The Joint Security Area (JSA) is the actual border between North and South Korea where soldiers between both countries face each other.
-It’s also where you can be permitted to actually slightly cross the border and briefly step foot into North Korea while within the buildings of a special neutral zone.
-This famous truce village can only be visited as part of a tour from Seoul, like this one.
-People who visit the JSA tend to rave it is an immense highlight of their DMZ experience.
+No JSA: Visits to the JSA (Joint Security Area) are not possible when taking the DMZ train.
+The Joint Security Area, also known as Panmunjom, is the actual border between North and South Korea where soldiers between both countries face each other.
+It’s also where visitors can actually be permitted to slightly cross the border and briefly step foot into North Korea while within the buildings of a special neutral zone.
+This famous Panmunjom truce village in the JSA can only be visited as part of a tour from Seoul, like this one.
+Those who visit the JSA tend to vouch that it’s an immense highlight of their DMZ experience.
 Read reviews and book JSA tour here.

 Timing: There are DMZ tours that depart 8:00 am and return to Seoul around 2:30 pm, allowing the remainder of the afternoon to explore the capital.
 Meanwhile, the DMZ train tour returns to Seoul just before 6:00 pm.